 FAFSA: Oct.
 1 - March 2 (Free application online)

 CSS /Financial Aid Profile: Seniors applying to private universities need to complete the on-line CSS Profile no later than November 1 for Early Decision and Early Action applications and no later than December 1 for Regular Decision applications.
 Check specific colleges for extended deadlines.
 The profile allows students to report their financial and family circumstance information in one streamlined application and submit it to all the colleges that require it for scholarship and grant consideration.
 Apply on-line at www.collegeboard.com.
-The fee is $25 for the PROFILE application and first college report and $16 for each subsequent college report.

 California Student Aid Commission - www.csac.ca.gov